argonautproject/questionnaire/source/pages/adaptive.md

         - *a single* question ('what is the capital of Assyria?') or
         - *a single* display  ('Answer these questions three!!') or
         - *a single* item group of *multiple* display + *multiple* questions  ( 'what is you favorite color?', 'what is the capital of Assyria?', 'what is average flight speed of a laden swallow?')
+          - or perhaps more commonly a group containing the question-score pairs when transmitting an individual score for each item.
         - *a single* item group of: *multiple* item groups ('Answer these questions three!!', 'what is you favorite color?', 'what is the capital of Assyria?', 'what is average flight speed of a laden swallow?')
     -  What is the Service going to send in most cases?
        - We are assuming the adaptive questionnaire are going to be rather short so is this complexity warranted.